weblicht/curb/components/Compounds/README.md

 ### Display components

-`CompoundAsGrid`: renders a single compound's head and modifier objects as a table with lemma, property, and category columns
+`CompoundAsGrid`: renders a single compound's head and modifier objects as a table with orth form, property, and category columns

 `CompoundsAsList`: renders a set of compounds as a list